isledecomp/reccmp/README.md

 ```
 This allows you to automatically verify the accuracy of re-compiled functions, virtual tables, variable offsets and more.
 See [here](docs/annotations.md) for the full syntax.

+You can supplement the code annotations with metadata from CSV files.
+The instructions and syntax are [here](docs/csv.md).

 At the moment, C++ compiled to 32-bit x86 with old versions of MSVC (like 4.20) is supported.
 Work on support for newer MSVC versions is in progress - testing and bug reports are greatly appreciated.
 Other compilers, languages and architectures are not supported at the moment, but feel free to contribute if you wish to do so!

 ## Getting started